 Ancient Mediterranean Religions

-At the time of application, students are to select one of the following subfields as their primary interest:
+Faculty work in the following subfields and, at the time of application, students are expected to select one of them as their primary specialization:

 - Ancient Near East